 The meeting is aimed at respiratory medicine specialists (consultants and SpRs), and is also of interest and relevant to specialist nurses.
 Sessions are led by local and national experts in disease topics, and are uniquely focused in a strong case-based teaching style.

 The DLD meeting hopes also to participate in building communities, through a positive spirit of sharing stories of care and stories of delivering care.
 It raises money every year for charity.
-The meeting is free to attendees; just join in, learn, have fun, and if you will, contribute to the sponsored charity.
+The meeting will be hosted this year free of charge.
+Just join in, learn, have fun, and if you will, contribute to the sponsored charity.

 The meeting is supported every year by a non-entailed educational grant from GSK.
 We give them our sincere thanks.
-12 RCP CPD credits have been awarded.
+12 RCP CPD credits have been requested.

-If you have any questions or queries about the meeting, please contact its founder and organiser, Professor Ian Sabroe at firstname.lastname@example.org
+If you have any questions or queries about the meeting, please contact the organiser, Dr Sriram Iyer at email@example.com

 DLD supports a charity every year.
-The last two years, and this year, we have supported and will support the Doctors Support Network.
+Once again this year, it will support the Doctors Support Network.

 The Doctors’ Support Network (DSN) facilitates informal peer support for UK based doctors and medical students with mental health concerns.
 A charity, founded in 1996, DSN campaigns to raise awareness, reduce stigma and influence the agenda around physician health.